1 - PURPOSE

 2 - SCOPE

-This Policy covers dealings with SGR and describes how we will comply with our obligations under the Privacy Act 1988 and the associated Australian Privacy Principles.
+This Policy covers dealings with SGR and describes how we will comply with our obligations under the Privacy Act 1988 (Commonwealth) (Privacy Act) and the associated Australian Privacy Principles.

-This Policy covers how you can communicate with SGR in relation to private information that we may hold about you including the rights available to individuals and the means by which to make a complaint.
+This Policy covers how you can communicate with SGR in relation to private information that we may hold about you including the rights available to you and how you can make a complaint.

 3 - POLICY REQUIREMENTS

-The type of personal information collected by SGR will depend on the interaction with the individual.
-For example, more information would be required for application for membership of a rewards program than is required for the entering of a competition.
+The type of personal information collected by SGR will depend on the interaction you.
+For example, more information would be required for membership of a rewards program than is required for the entering of a competition.

-Information is generally collected from individuals directly when SGR products and services are used, or through business arrangements.
+Information is generally collected from you directly when SGR products and services are used, or through business arrangements.

 In some instances, SGR may collect personal information from third parties.